 These services are available in the Advising, Career and Retention Services offices.
-For more information, visit the ACRS office or call 404-297-9522 extension 1124 in DeKalb, and 5166 in Newton.

 Bookstore

 Students of Georgia Piedmont Tech may purchase books and supplies from the Georgia Piedmont Tech Bookstores.
 The Bookstore offers locations at both DeKalb and Newton locations.
 Additionally, the Bookstore carries textbooks and other course materials for Georgia Piedmont Tech courses, as well as school supplies, electronics, book bags, Georgia Piedmont Tech clothing and much more.